KitronikLtd/pxt-kitronik-move-motor/RadioControlRx.md

 ![Left Arrow](https://KitronikLtd.github.io/pxt-kitronik-move-motor/assets/left-arrow.jpg)

 ### Radio receive adjustments
-We have got some new radio messages to deal with, the messages will be for each motor and checking is the value is a positive or negative number.
+Once again we have got some new radio messages to deal with: The messages will be for each motor and checking is the value is a positive or negative number.
 This check will determine which direction the motors will be turning.

 ### Step 11
 Firstly, lets change the name we check for when receiving a message.
 Change "Forward" to "motorL" and change "Reverse" to "motorR".